Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Related Works

-In asymptotic statistics, the quality of estimation procedures is often evaluated through hold-out or \emph{sample-splitting} methods, where the dataset is divided into training and evaluation subsets.
-Examples include double machine learning \citep{chernozhukov2017double, chen2025automaticdoublyrobustforests} and orthogonal statistical learning \citep{foster2023orthogonalstatisticallearning}.
+In asymptotic statistics, the quality of estimation procedures is often evaluated through hold-out or \emph{sample-splitting} methods, where the dataset is divided into training and evaluation subsets\citep{reitermanova2010data,dobbin2011optimally}.
 While effective, these approaches suffer from inefficient data usage.
-Related techniques such as cross-validation \citep{berrar2019cross, browne2000cross, gorriz2024k} further increase the computational burden by repeatedly retraining the model.
-In contrast, our method only requires a single dataset and a small number of queries to the black-box procedure.
-An alternative is the use of \emph{resampling} methods, including the bootstrap \citep{hesterberg2011bootstrap, diciccio1996bootstrap, davison1997bootstrap} and its variants such as the wild bootstrap \citep{mammen1993bootstrap, flachaire2005bootstrapping, davidson2010wild}.
-However, bootstrap methods are designed to approximate asymptotic properties for estimators such as CIs and variances, whereas our wild-refitting procedure provides high-probability, non-asymptotic upper bounds on excess risk by re-optimizing with randomized perturbations.
+Related techniques, such as cross-validation \citep{berrar2019cross, browne2000cross,refaeilzadeh2009cross, gorriz2024k}, incur a computational burden due to the need for retraining repeatedly.
+Moreover, a key limitation of these methods is that such estimates reflect only the averaged risk over new samples instead of providing probabilistic guarantees on the realized risk of the predictor on the training dataset \citep{bates2024cross}.
+By contrast, applying these models in downstream decision-making, such as bandits and reinforcement learning, often requires high probability bounds on the excess risk, \citep{lattimore2020bandit,foster2023foundations}.
+An alternative is the use of \emph{resampling} methods, including bootstrap \citep{hesterberg2011bootstrap, diciccio1996bootstrap, davison1997bootstrap} and wild bootstrap \citep{mammen1993bootstrap, flachaire2005bootstrapping, davidson2010wild}.
+However, bootstrap is designed to approximate asymptotic properties such as confidence intervals (CIs), whereas we provide high-probability, non-asymptotic upper bounds on excess risk.

 In deep learning, empirical evaluation of trained models is typically conducted through benchmarking, that is, testing their accuracy on standard datasets or comparing their performance against well-established baseline algorithms \citep{malaiya2019empirical,he2016deep,voloshin1empirical}.
 Recently, in the context of LLM research, thousands of such studies have been published.
 For instance, benchmarking on text tasks \citep{wang2018glue,Zhang2020BERTScore}, on reasoning and mathematical deduction \citep{tafjord2020proofwriter,amini-etal-2019-mathqa,clark2021transformers}, and on applications in business analytics, finance, and operations research \citep{huang2025orlm,xie2023pixiu,liang2025llm}.
 However, these efforts are purely empirical without a theoretical understanding of how well post-trained models truly perform.
 Our task in this paper is to address this gap.